Deal ends weeklong strike at largest US produce market - WTMJ

 “Some of us can get a little bit of safe harbor by working from home or telecommuting.
 These folks can not do that,” Local 202 President Danny Kane said in a telephone interview.

 Workers will start returning to work at the market Sunday, the union said.
-About 97% of striking employees voted in favor of the deal.
+About 97% of striking employees voted in favor of the deal, which will raise the average base pay for most workers to $20.42 per hour in its third year, the union said.

 A message seeking comment was left with management at the market, a cooperative of more than 30 vendors.